 Spouse exemption (also known as inter-spousal transfer exemption)

-Husbands and wives and civil partners can give assets or money to each other both during their lives and on death (in their Will) without attracting any UK inheritance tax or capital gains tax.
+Husbands and wives and civil partners can give assets or money to each other both during their lives and on death (in their Will) without attracting any UK inheritance tax.

 Standard rate band